TritonVM/triton-vm/specification/src/zero-knowledge.md

 Triton VM applies three randomization steps, summarized as follows.

 1. A uniformly random polynomial is added to the batch of polynomials.
-Because of the addition of the batch randomizer, any linear combination of the trace and quotient polynomials is itself uniform and therefore perfectly independent of the witness.
+With the addition of the batch randomizer, any linear combination of the trace and quotient polynomials is itself uniform and therefore perfectly independent of the witness.
 All codewords that arise in the course of the low-degree test are downstream from this linear combination and therefore share this property.
 2. All trace polynomials (both main and auxiliary) contain $h$ field elements worth of entropy.
-The variable $h$ is chosen such that all in-domain and out-of-domain rows that are queried as part of the batch-check of the low-degree test, are uniform.
+The variable $h$ is chosen such that all in-domain and out-of-domain rows that are queried as part of the batch-check of the low-degree test are uniform.
-3. The quotient table is extended with one column and the entire table is randomized in a way that preserves extracting the value of the quotient while perfectly hiding the value of individual segments for each revealed row.
+3. The quotient table is extended with one column and the entire table is randomized in a way that preserves extracting the value of the quotient at a certain point while perfectly hiding the value of individual segments for each revealed row.

 ### Batch-Randomizer

-The batch randomizer is a uniformly random polynomial that is included into the random linear combination of polynomials in the batching step of the low-degree test.
+The batch randomizer is a uniformly random polynomial that is included into the random linear combination of polynomials in the batching step, in preparation of the low-degree test.
 Its codeword is adjoined to the auxiliary trace but left unconstrained by all AIR constraints.

 The effect of adding the batch randomizer is that all codewords sent in the course of the low-degree test are perfectly independent of the witness.
 To see this, let $\mathbf{c}$ be the first combination codeword in a given accepting